revoltage-inc/uindowos/README.md

 # UindowOS(α)

-This repository is unofficial fan site of Ui Shigure, Illustrator and VTuber.
+This repository is unofficial fan site of [Ui Shigure](https://twitter.com/ui_shig), Illustrator and VTuber.
-This fan site that reproduce UindowOS of Ui Shigure.
+It is created with reference to "UindowOS" of the stream screen of Ui Shigure.

 > **Warning**
 > This repository is still in alpha stage.